How to Swaddle With Arms Out: Everything You Need to Know

 Lastly, if you’re struggling through those sleepless nights, remember this: this is a phase and it won’t last forever.
 All new parents experience some sort of nighttime woes, and it will get better as your baby grows.
 If your infant is showing signs of being ready to move on from the traditional swaddle method for any reason, give the arms out approach a try and see if it helps you all get a better night’s sleep.

 Absolutely, you can swaddle without the arms!
-It’s great for keeping little ones cozy while allowing them to start moving and regulate their comfort as they grow.
+It’s a great option for keeping little ones cozy while allowing them to start moving and regulate their comfort as they grow.

 1. American Academy of Pediatrics, Swaddling: Is it Safe for Your Baby?